Ahsanfaiyaz123/cash-register-challenge/README.md

 2. Install the required dependencies using `gem rspec install`.
 ## Usage

 - This app doesn't have a user interface yet.
-It's a module to define product attributes.
+It's a module to define product and cart attributes.

 ## Contributing